-Wheels with a durometer in the 77 to 85A range help absorb impact from cracks and bumps.
-Bigger wheels will also make the ride a lot smoother, however they may require you add riser pads to increase wheel clearance on your board.
+Wheels with a durometer in the 77 to 82A range help absorb impact from cracks and bumps.
+Bigger wheels will also make your ride a lot smoother, however they may require you to add riser pads so as to increase wheel clearance on your board.

 See also: Where can you skateboard?